AP: Trooper's Mic Records Talk of Beating, Choking Black Man

 It is the most direct evidence to emerge yet in the death last year of Ronald Greene, which troopers initially blamed on injuries from a car crash at the end of a chase.
 The long-simmering case has now become the subject of a federal civil rights investigation and growing calls for authorities to release the full body-cam video.

-“Choked him and everything else trying to get him under control,” Hollingsworth is heard saying, apparently in his part of a phone conversation with a colleague.
+“Choked him and everything else trying to get him under control,” Hollingworth is heard saying, apparently in his part of a phone conversation with a colleague.

 “We finally got him in handcuffs when a third man got there, and the son of a b----- was still fighting him, was still wrestling with him trying to hold him down,” he said.
 “He was spitting blood everywhere and all of a sudden he just went limp.”